 Now that File Sharing is enabled, you must find your Mac's local hostname.
 Your iPhone or iPad will remember it when you enter it in Step 3, so you should only have to do this once on your Mac.
 It should be visible from the Sharing menu you were just in (see Step 1), either at the bottom (System Settings) or top (System Preferences).
 It will end in .local.
 For example:

-In System Settings, you can also click the info (i) button next to File Sharing to get the .lan address, starting with smb://.
+In System Settings, you can also click the info (i) button next to File Sharing to get the .lan or .home address starting with smb://.
 This will also let you log into your Mac's file server from your iPhone or iPad.
 For example:

-If you also have Remote Login enabled from the Sharing menu, which lets you log into your Mac remotely from another computer via SSH, you can open its options to see an alternative address.
-You won't be able to use SSH from your iPhone or iPad's Files app to connect to your Mac when you're away from home or work, but you can still use the .lan address on the local network.
+If you also have Remote Login enabled from the Sharing menu — which lets you log into your Mac remotely from another computer via SSH — you can open its options to see an alternative address.
+You won't be able to use SSH from the Files app on your iPhone or iPad to connect to your Mac when you're away from home or work, but you can still use the .lan or .home address on the local network.
 It's the same as above but has your username@ in front.
 For example:

 Any of these local area network addresses should work.
 If not, try a different one.